joanbosch/pockless-api/README.md

-To not write too much boilerplate code, there is an util function inside ``BaseController`` (which must be extended by **ALL** of the controllers) called ``asPromise(executor)``, where `executor` is the async function we will run upon the execution of the endpoint.
+To not write too much boilerplate code, there is an util function inside ``BaseController`` (which must be extended by **ALL** of the controllers) named ``asPromise(executor)``, where `executor` is the async function it will run upon the execution of the endpoint.
 Create pock endpoint is an example.

-Executors are located inside each module, inside the duckies folder, with the name of what they do.
+Executors are located inside each module, inside the actions folder, with the name of what they do.
 Inside here you can write with your own rules.

 ## Test